PaoloGouba/PythonWebScraper/Project 2/README.md

 - Create a CSV file using previews data has header
 - Get all 'Business' books data and store previews informations in a new CSV file (app have to change page if necessary)
 - Get all informations from the website http://books.toscrape.com/
 - Store informations in differents CSV for categories
+    - the name of the file have to contain the category name
 - Store all images in a ZIP folder